Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: ChainFL Workflow Consensus

 \end{enumerate}

-\textbf{Phase 3: Shard Model Submitting and Basic Iteration Model Aggregating.} When the shard training iteration has been completed, the latest aggregated shard model will be packed as a mainchain transaction and then be submitted to the mainchain by the SLN.
-Meanwhile, the new \emph{basic iteration model} $\mathbf{w}_{bim}$ will be aggregated from the mainchain to start a new shard training iteration if the training task is not over.
+\textbf{Phase 3: Shard Model Submitting and Basic Iteration Model Aggregating.} Upon the completion of each shard training iteration, the most recent aggregated shard model is encapsulated within a mainchain transaction.
+This transaction is subsequently submitted to the mainchain by the SLN.
+Meanwhile, the new \emph{basic iteration model} $\mathbf{w}_{bim}$ is aggregated from the mainchain.
+This aggregation initiates the subsequent shard training iteration, as long as the training task is still ongoing.
+It is important to emphasize that each shard independently coordinates its training, validates other transactions, and submits its trained shard model to the mainchain.
+This process forms the basis of the asynchronous transaction processing in the mainchain.
 The details of these processes are shown in Algorithm \ref{alg:LeaderExecutes}.

-In addition, the smart contract will monitor the latest DAG and take similar operations as the basic iteration model aggregation described in Algorithm \ref{alg:LeaderExecutes} to aggregate the global model periodically.
-The number of tips selected to construct the global model is related to the specific task and is stated in the smart contract.
-The smart contract will send the stop signal to all triggered SLNs while the end condition is met.
-Then, SLNs will terminate the training process after the current iteration is done.
-On the other hand, the task requester is also able to aggregate the global model from any location where it can access the mainchain.
-Besides, IoT devices licensed to access the edge shard blockchain can select to join the training task to improve the model accuracy or download the latest model to get the latest intelligent service, anytime and anywhere without any centralized management.
+In the decentralized architecture of ChainFL, direct generation of a global model is not feasible.
+Hence, a smart contract is employed to monitor the latest DAG and execute operations analogous to those in the basic iteration model aggregation, as outlined in Algorithm \ref{alg:LeaderExecutes}, for periodic global model aggregation.
+The selection of transactions for constructing the global model is governed by task-specific parameters, which are explicitly defined within the smart contract.
+Upon reaching the predetermined termination condition, the smart contract broadcasts a stop signal to all activated SLNs.
+Subsequently, these SLNs conclude their training process after completing the current iteration.
+Moreover, the task requester is endowed with the ability to aggregate the global model from any location with mainchain access, thus facilitating decentralized control.
+In addition, IoT devices, once authorized, can engage in training on the edge shard blockchain.
+This participation not only augments model accuracy but also allows for the convenient acquisition of the most up-to-date intelligent services, reducing the need for centralized infrastructure.